devJSQ/bubble-sort/README.md

 ### Problem

- Returns a sorted array for `[4,3,78,2,0,2]` using the bubble sort methodology.
+ Returns a sorted array for `[4,3,78,2,0,2]` using the bubble sort Algorithm.

 ### Implementation